Imdavyking/econova/contracts/README.md

 # EcoNova Contracts

-EcoNova is a decentralized platform built on the **Creative ETH** network, designed to offer users the ability to interact with smart contracts and decentralized applications, while also providing various incentives for participating in its ecosystem.
+EcoNova is a decentralized platform, designed to offer users the ability to interact with smart contracts and decentralized applications, while also providing various incentives for participating in its ecosystem.

 ## Requirements